-The internal audit team is responsible for performing periodic, independent reviews and testing of compliance with Company's and the Bank's risk management policies and standards, as well as with regulatory guidance and industry best practices.
-The internal audit team also assesses the design and operating effectiveness of these policies and standards and validates all risk management controls.
+The internal audit team is, and will continue to be, responsible for performing periodic, independent reviews and testing of compliance with Company's and the Bank's risk management policies and standards, as well as with regulatory guidance and industry best practices.
+The internal audit team will also assess the design and operating effectiveness of these policies and standards and validates risk management controls.